guam68/pao-encoder/README.md

 The [PAO (Person-Action-Object)](https://artofmemory.com/wiki/Person-Action-Object_(PAO)_System) system is a technique used to memorize long numbers.
 It does this by dividing the numbers into small chunks and encoding them into images.
 These images are then usually stored in memory using a [memory palace](https://artofmemory.com/wiki/Memory_Palace).

 I had been looking for an excuse to make a command line interface for something and found this to be a nice opportunity.
 A while back I had created a shortened version of the PAO system using only people and objects.
 While I can quickly encode/decode numbers I use regularly, I find that the process is quite slow for other numbers.
-This program will be used to quickly encode numbers and can also be used as a testing program to keep unused numbers sharp.
+This program will be used to quickly encode numbers and can also be used as a testing program to keep the memory of unused numbers from degrading.

 I realize that this somewhat goes against the spirit of using a system like PAO since I am essentially offloading brain work for the encoding step.
 I personally don't use the system to improve my cognitive abilities but rather as a means to quickly access important numbers without having to look them up.
 Encoding is by far the slowest process for me and I don't want to have to waste brain power on it.
 Basically, I'm lazy.